How to Play Pokemon - the basics!

 Actions

-• Play a Basic Pokemon You can place as many Basic Pokemon from your hand to the bench that you wish.
+• Play a Basic Pokemon - You can place as many Basic Pokemon from your hand to the bench that you wish.
 However, you may not have more than 5 Pokemon on your bench at a time.

-• Evolution can give your Basic Pokemon stronger attacks and more HP!
+• Evolve a Pokemon - Evolution can give your Basic Pokemon stronger attacks and more HP!
 Stage 1 Pokemon can be placed over the Basic Pokemon they evolve from and Stage 2 Pokemon can be placed over the Stage 1 Pokemon they evolve from.
 A Pokemon cannot evolve on the same turn that it was played or evolve again on a same turn that it has already evolved.
 You also cannot evolve a Pokemon on your first turn of the game.
 When a Pokemon evolves it retains all cards attached to it as well as all damage counter it as.
 Any special conditions such as Asleep, Confused or Poisoned end when a Pokemon evolves.
 An evolved Pokemon cannot use the attacks or abilities of its previous evolutions.

-• Attach an energy card Energy cards are used to power up your attacks that are used when attacking.
+• Attach an energy card - Energy cards are used to power up your attacks that are used when attacking.
 Players may only attach one energy card per turn.
 Energy cards are attached by placing them under the Pokemon and they remain with that Pokemon until an effect or action removes them.
 Attack require specific types of energy as displayed on the card, colourless costs may be powered up by using any type of energy.

-• Retreat your active Pokemon Retreating allows you to switch your active Pokemon with a Pokemon on your bench!
+• Retreat your active Pokemon - Retreating allows you to switch your active Pokemon with a Pokemon on your bench!
 You can only do this once per turn.
 There is a cost to retreat, which is displayed in the bottom right of the card.
 You must discard energy from the Pokemon equal to the retreat cost.
 If no retreat cost is listed, then you may retreat our Pokemon for free.
 When a Pokemon retreats to the bench, all damage remains but any special conditions are removed.

-• Use your Pokemon's abilities Some Pokemon have abilities that are distinct from attacks.
+• Use your Pokemon's abilities - Some Pokemon have abilities that are distinct from attacks.
 Each ability is different so be carful to read it to find out exactly how it works.
 Some you must choose to activate, whilst others will activate if a certain condition is met or at a particular point in a turn.
 When you choose to use an ability, announce this to your opponent and resolve the ability as described on the card.
 Abilities do not count as attacks, so you may still attack after using any or all of your Pokemons abilities.

 Attacking

-Declaring an Attack Once you have performed as many actions as your would like you can choose to attack with your active Pokemon or end your turn!
+Declaring an Attack - Once you have performed as many actions as your would like you can choose to attack with your active Pokemon or end your turn!
 If you are the player going first, you cannot attack on your first turn.
 When you attack, you first select which attack of your active Pokemon you would like to use, making sure that you have enough energy of the correct type.
 For each energy symbol on the attack you must have a matching energy attacked, colourless energy symbols can be paid with any type of energy.

-Weaknesses and Resistances The bottom of each Pokemon card shows if that Pokemon has any Weaknesses or Resistances against specific types of Pokemon.
+Weaknesses and Resistances - The bottom of each Pokemon card shows if that Pokemon has any Weaknesses or Resistances against specific types of Pokemon.
 The type of a Pokemon is displayed in the top right of its card and Weaknesses and Resistance only take this into account and not the type of energy used to power attacks.
-Weakness double the amount of damage that a Pokemon takes from an attack, whilst Resistance reduced the damage by a specific amount.
+Weakness doubles the amount of damage that a Pokemon takes from an attack, whilst Resistance reduces the damage by a specific amount.
 Weakness should always be calculated first and then Resistances should be applied.

-Hit Points and Knocking out HP (which stands for Hit Points) shows the amount of damage a Pokemon can take before it is knocked out!
+Hit Points and Knocking Out - HP (which stands for Hit Points) shows the amount of damage a Pokemon can take before it is knocked out!
 HP is shown in the top right corner of a Pokemon card.
 If a Pokemon has damage on it equalling or exceeding it's Maximum HP, then it is knocked out.
 When a Pokemon is knocked out, you must move it and all of it's attached cards to the discard pile face up.

-Winning Prize Cards When you knock out one of your opponent's Pokemon, you can add a card to your hand from your Prize Card Pile.
+Winning Prize Cards - When you knock out one of your opponent's Pokemon, you can add a card to your hand from your Prize Card Pile.
 Some effects allow you to take more than 1 prize card, such when you knock out a Pokemon V or Pokemon ex.
 If a player takes all their prize cards then they win the game.

 Special Conditions and Pokemon Checkup